scarolan/gcloud-vault-database-secrets-demo/README.md

 # Simple database secrets engine demo

 This tutorial shows you how to build a simple MySQL Vault database secrets engine demo using GCP and your local machine.
 You will end up with three terminal sessions open.
-One on the MySQL server, one for running Vault commands, and a third for showing Vault logs and output.
+One on the MySQL server, one for running Vault commands, and a third for running the Vault server.
+This basically mimics an application > Vault > database architecture.

 ## Prerequisites:
 * Vault installed on your local machine